-- □ Do not handle damaged or leaking lithium ion batteries.
-Dispose of promptly and properly. - Danger of explosion if battery is incorrectly replaced.
+- Do not handle damaged or leaking lithium ion batteries.
+Dispose of promptly and properly at end-of-life. - Danger of explosion if the battery is incorrectly replaced.
 Replace only with the same or equivalent type recommended by the manufacturer.
 Discard used batteries according to the manufacturer's instructions. - ☐ The battery pack used in this device may present a fire or chemical burn hazard if mistreated.
-Do not disassemble, heat above 60°C (140°F) or incinerate. - Dispose of used batteries promptly and properly. - Keep away from children. - Your notebook is equipped with an internal backup memory battery.
-For information on changing this battery, please contact VAIO-Link: http://www.vaio-link.com - ☐ In some areas the disposal of lithium ion batteries in household or business waste may be prohibited. - Use the public collection system.
+Do not disassemble, heat above 60°C (140°F) or incinerate. - Keep away from children. - In some areas the disposal of lithium ion batteries in household or business waste may be prohibited. - Use the public collection system.